tus/tus-node-server/packages/s3-store/README.md

 Options to pass to the AWS S3 SDK.
 Checkout the [`S3ClientConfig`](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-s3/interfaces/s3clientconfig.html)
 docs for the supported options.
-Configuring your preferred method of authentication and region is required.
+You need to at least set the `region`, `bucket` name, and your preferred method of authentication.

 ## Extensions